BayatGames/.github/CONTRIBUTING.md

 ## Ecosystem

-The collective ([BayatAssetStore][]) consists of several organizations and separate
+The collective ([BayatGames][]) consists of several separate projects for the gaming and game development industry.
-projects: most of them are tiny, and many of them have a utility, a plugin, and relate to an ecosystem.
-Try and pick the right place to contribute to so we can help you faster.

 ## Contributions